devwaseem/nonull/_posts/2020-05-15-pickle-rick.md

 The 2nd Ingredient is **1 jerry tear**.

-\> I checked for 3rd ingredient but unfortunately i can't able to find it.
+> I checked for 3rd ingredient but unfortunately i can't able to find it.
 It seems like it is hidden inside /root folder.
 We need the root access to get the 3rd ingredient.

 ## Privilege Escalation

-Let's check if we have any root access.run
+Let's check if we have any root access.

 `sudo -l`